The Circle of the Shepherd Druid knows this: there is safety in numbers.

 On one hand, this class doesn’t really start to pop off until they start getting spells that summon creatures.

-But once the Circle of the Shepherd Druid starts popping off, it’s ridiculously strong until later levels.
-Sending a pack of wolves (with pack tactics) to tear enemies apart can make “level-appropriate” combat a joke.
+But once the Circle of the Shepherd Druid starts popping off, it’s ridiculously strong until the much later levels.
+Sending a pack of totem-buffed wolves (with pack tactics) to tear enemies apart can make most “level-appropriate” combats a joke.